 The floor was installed first in the guest bathroom and then in the master bathroom.
 Be sure to check out the before and afters in those posts!
-The guest bathroom flooring project includes a tutorial for laying the flooring down yourself!
+The guest bathroom flooring project includes a tutorial for laying the flooring down yourself.

 Not a big project by any means if you plan on purchasing a pre-made shower curtain.
-But being the reinventer I am, I chose to make one from supplies I had on hand.
+But being the repurposer I am, I chose to make one from supplies I had on hand.

-I also made a small valance out of the the same fabric to cover the rest of the hanging pole.
+I also made a small valance out of the same fabric to cover the rest of the hanging pole.
 You can see here this shower curtain was for decorative purposes only.
-I use a neutral colored shower curtain liner to prevent the shower water from going all over the place!
+I use a neutral-colored shower curtain liner to prevent the shower water from going all over the place!

 Maybe you are wondering what I will do with that gorgeous paisley fabric?
 I definitely will be reinventing it for another project in the future!

-Painters drop cloth would be the perfect fabric for the neutral look I am aiming for in our home.
-I also love the texture that the drop cloth provides.
+Painters drop cloth would be the perfect fabric for this easy shower curtain idea with the neutral look I am aiming for in our home.

 - painters drop-cloth 6’x9′ (mine measured 9’x12′)